MadukaPcm/JobApp/README.md

 # JobApp
-First Job app Springboot Monolithic to Microservice application
+## First Job app Springboot Monolithic to Microservice application, the repository for Microservice from monolithic is available via: https://github.com/MadukaPcm/jobappmicros